Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 However, it is possible to achieve full generality and tremendous performance by using hardware TCAMs.
 TCAM chips are an essential part of network routers and 20Mbit capacity cascadable TCAM chips that are capable of 320 million lookups per second are available (Renseas) today.
 There is every indication that these chips will be needed for networking routers for the foreseeable future, and will grow in capacity as silicon process technology allows.

 Since the first 16 bytes of each message are TCAM addressable, these bytes are used to allow peers to find messages of interest.
 The exact content of these bytes is application specific, but for example, the first 2 bytes could define a "protocol id", and the next 6 client constraints.
-If "atomic swap" was implemented as protocol id 1, then 3 bytes of offer ticker, and 3 of ask ticker then "01BCHNEX" could request a Bitcoin Cash to Nexa cryptocurrency trade.
+If "atomic swap" was implemented as protocol id 1, then 3 bytes of offer ticker, and 3 of ask ticker then "01BCHNEX" could request a Bitcoin Cash to Pyrrha cryptocurrency trade.
 The end client would then be presented with every open trade offer, and would use additional message bytes to determine the offer details (ask price for example).
 If different message types have a collision in these bytes, service degradation is graceful.
 Peers receive some useless messages.

 By convention, message replies are addressed to the original sender by setting the 16 TCAM bytes of the reply to the last bytes (the opposite bytes as used for POW) of the hash of the original message.